simeononsecurity/simeononsecurity.ch/content/articles/decoding-ssl/TLS_ Securing Your Website Data/index.en.md

 **Benefits of SSL/TLS:**

-* **Encryption:** SSL/TLS encrypts the data transmitted between the user's browser and the web server, ensuring that it cannot be intercepted or tampered with.
+* **Encryption:** SSL/TLS encrypts the data transmitted between the user's browser and the web server, ensuring that it can't be intercepted or tampered with.
-* **Authentication:** SSL/TLS certificates verify the identity of the website, assuring users that they are connecting to the legitimate site and not a malicious imposter.
+* **Authentication:** SSL/TLS certificates verify the identity of the website, assuring users that they're connecting to the legitimate site and not a malicious imposter.
 * **Trust:** SSL/TLS certificates establish trust between the website and its visitors, enhancing the credibility and reputation of the e-commerce business.

 _Best Practices for SSL/TLS Implementation:_